EllKyGr/Pycro/README.md

 			         possible keywords are listed

 	- `autofmt`: formats file content at save based on language.
-Until the new [autofmt](https://github.com/a11ce/micro-autofmt) repo is updated with a '-plugin' command do this instead:
+Until the new [autofmt](https://github.com/a11ce/micro-autofmt) repo is updated with a `-plugin` command do this instead:
 		1. `git clone git@github.com:a11ce/micro-autofmt.git`
 		2. `cd` to micro-autofmt/ then `make`
 		3. Currently only C/C++/C#, Python, Racket, JavaScript, Rust and Go are supported.
 			   Every language require its specific formatter
-		4. For Python run: `pip install` <ins>git+https://github.com/google/yapf.git</ins>
-			   either directly or within environment
+		4. For Python run: `pip install` git+https://github.com/google/yapf.git either directly or within environment

 	- `quoter`: wraps the lines with double or single quotes